-If your chainsaw is worn-out and the identification number is all faded, we suggest getting the chain’s gauge measurement.
+If your chainsaw is worn-out and the identification number is all faded, I suggest getting the chain’s gauge measurement.
 This feature indicates the thickness of the drive links and must always match with the guide bar’s gauge.

 You’ll find different gauge sizes in the market, like .043-inch, .050-inch, .058-inch, and .063-inch.
 Remember, selecting the wrong size for your chainsaw could lead to less traction during the cutting operations.

 When calculating the chain’s pitch, you’ll need to get the overall distance between 3 rivets and divide them into two.

 This computation will lead you to the chain’s total size.
 I recommend using a tape measure or ruler for easy measurement .

 After getting the three crucial measurements, proceed to the below chart to identify which chain type suits your chainsaw.